Welcome! My name is Andy Li, second-year PhD student in Finance at

 Research Interests

-Secondary Field: Sustainable and Impact Investing
+Secondary Field: Sustainable Finance; Financial Intermediaries

 Research

-Work in progress, joint with Aleksander Andonov and Paul Smeets
+Working paper, joint with Aleksander Andonov and Paul Smeets

 Environmental Protests against Banks